-The first 3-4 hits taste decent…but it deteriorates really fast after that.
-I can’t distinguish the subtleties in taste between different strains after the first few hits…but even the first few hits aren’t that pure.
+The first 3-4 hits taste decent, but the taste deteriorates really fast after that.
+I can’t distinguish the subtleties in taste between different strains after the first few hits, but even the first few hits aren’t that pure.

 It’s not atrocious, but bad enough that it is a big con for me (I’m a flavor-Nazi mind you).

-Tip: If you want to preserve taste do smaller sessions instead of big sessions, because the flavor with a small bowl deteriorates as fast as a big bowl.
+Tip: If you want to preserve taste put less herb in your bowl, this way your herb will keep more of its terpenoids before your bowl is fully finished.
 It’s always after the first few hits that the flavor deteriorates.

 If you’re a Herbonaut regular, you know conduction-style heating is bad news for efficiency.

 Here’s what I mean:

 Conduction-style heating keeps your herb cooking while you’re vape is on, whether you’re drawing or not.
-This leads to waist.
+This leads to waste.

 Also generally speaking conduction vapes have less powerful extraction, but not so with the Boundless CFX:

 It has extremely powerful extraction (read the potency paragraph).

-Its bowl is pretty large for a portable: 0,3 grams and the minimum amount you need to produce satisfying hits is 0,1-0,15 grams.
+Its bowl has a regular capacity for a portable vaporizer: 0,3 grams and the minimum amount you need to produce satisfying hits is 0,1-0,15 grams.
 This is not too bad actually.
 It’s better than the PAX 2 for example.

 So even though the Boundless CFX is not a very efficient vaporizer by its core design (conduction, large bowl)…

-Because its extraction is so powerful, you will get medicated PROPERLY with 0,1-0,15 grams (a bit too proper too my liking at the highest temperatures 😉 )
+Because its extraction is so powerful, you will get medicated PROPERLY with 0.15 grams.

 Ease of Use (8.5)